Table of Contents

 Vanguard Charitable’s policies and guidelines are available here.

 Please contact us at email@example.com if you have any questions about making a contribution to our DAF.

 When to create a donor-advised fund

 A donor-advised fund (DAF) allows a donor to make a contribution and receive a tax deduction at the time of the gift before choosing the eventual recipient of the funds.
 Donors who wish to make a tax-deductible donation now but are not yet sure which charity they want to support may find a DAF useful.

 Popular DAF providers include Vanguard Charitable and Fidelity Charitable.
 Note that the platforms that provide donors with the ability to create DAFs typically require a large first-time contribution (e.g., a minimum contribution of $25,000 is required to start a Vanguard Charitable DAF).

 Using a DAF to donate to GiveWell

 Donors who hold funds in a DAF can recommend a grant to GiveWell (we are typically listed in DAF providers like Vanguard Charitable and Fidelity Charitable under our legal name, The Clear Fund).
-We ask that you include instructions for how we should allocate your gift among our top charities (or to GiveWell operating support) in the "purpose" or comment section of the grant form.
-If this isn't possible, you can let us know how you'd like your gift to be allocated by emailing email@example.com.
+We ask that you include instructions for how we should allocate your gift (to the Top Charities Fund, the All Grants Fund, unrestricted support, or one or more of our top charities) in the "purpose" or comment section of the grant form.
+If this isn't possible, you can let us know how you'd like your gift to be allocated by emailing firstname.lastname@example.org.

 Using a DAF to support GiveWell or our recommended charities with a non-cash donation